homermultitext/hmt-editors-guide/generated/guide.md

 **paleographic clarity**

-As seen on the transcription level, `gap` and `unclear` can sometimes split words.
-In these situations the whole word needs to be explicitly wrap in the `w` element so that our edition remains machine-readable.
+As previously noted, transcribing a text can sometimes split lexical tokens with `gap` or `unclear`.
+In these situations, the whole word needs to be explicitly wrapped in the `w` ("word") element so that the contents can be recognized as a single token.

 **scribal additions**